GoogleCloudPlatform/jetty-runtime/tests/README.md

 * jetty.test.image default for local is 'jetty:${docker.tag.short}'
 * remote testing is enabled via -Ptest.remote
 * local testing is turned off by -P-test.local
-* local and remote testing are mutually exclusive
+* local and remote testing can both be active but remote image is always used
 * a custom LocalRemoteTestRunner junit test runner is used to find tests to run
 * test classes should extend the AbstractIntegrationTest from gcloud-testing-core
 * local only integration tests have the @LocalOnly annotation